 Backbone.js

 It is one of the most popular JavaScript frameworks.
 It is easy to understand and learn.
 It can be used to create one-page applications.
-The development of this framework implies the idea that all server-side functions must go through an API that would help achieve complex functions by writing less code.
+This framework’s development implies that all server-side functions must go through an API that would help achieve complex functions by writing less code.

 Although they differ, there are some high-level similarities that should be considered, especially when you look at web development when comparing JavaScript with Java.